andydw2022/Tableau-Homework---Citi-Bike-Analytics/README_Jersey_City_Bikes.md

 # Tableau Homework - Citi Bike Analytics

-*Access Homework-Tableau visualisations by using this url : https://public.tableau.com/app/profile/andy2589

 Please note I was not able to save to my local drive in .twbx format using save as... because I am using the public version.
 The only options to save on my copy of Tableau are: